-The FSB has a Brexit Transition Hub designed to support small businesses and self-employed people understand and prepare for the end of the transition period.
+The FSB has a Transition Hub designed to help small businesses and self-employed people understand and adapt to the new trading arrangements.

-If you’re thinking of hiring people from the EU in 2021, the new points-based immigration system will introduce job, salary and language requirements.
+If you’re thinking of hiring people from the EU in 2021, the new points-based immigration system includes job, salary and language requirements.
 You may also need to register as a licensed visa sponsor.
 Read more on this website.

 If you are an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
 You can also apply if you’re the family member of an eligible person of Northern Ireland.
 Read more on this website.

 Citizen’s Advice also offers advice and information about staying in the UK if you are from the EU.

 Rules of Origin concerns where a product was manufactured and determines the ‘economic nationality’ of a good for international trade.
 If your produce meets the relevant Rules of Origin, you can trade with the EU without paying tariffs.
 To confirm the requirements for your goods, and to find out more about the support available:

 - Check for details on how to claim preferential (zero) tariffs, and see the documentation you’ll need to complete.